novafacing/cgc-challenges/README.md

 - Custom `CFLAGS` example: `meson -Dc_args='-fno-pie -no-pie'`
 - Custom `LDFLAGS` example: `meson -Dc_link_args='-fuse-ld=mold`

+## Do NOT Build Polls

+Poll building can be disabled entirely with `meson -Dno_polls=true`

+## Automatic Python2 Module Installs

+Four Python2 modules are required to build this project's polls (which are basically just input seeds):

+* `pycryptodome`
+* `pyyaml`
+* `matplotlib`

+These will *NOT* be installed automatically by default, but if you are missing these modules *or* missing Python2 pip, the build system can install them for you and set up Python2.
+Just pass `-Dinstall_pip_modules`.

 ## Enabling and Disabling Challenges

 By default all working challenges are enabled and will be built.
 The build is reasonably fast, but you may for some reason want to disable challenges.